moreartyjs/moreartyjs/README.md

 # requestAnimationFrame support #

 Morearty supports rendering in [requestAnimationFrame](https://developer.mozilla.org/en/docs/Web/API/window.requestAnimationFrame).
 Just pass `requestAnimationFrameEnabled` property to `createContext` function.
 See [details](https://rawgit.com/Tvaroh/moreartyjs/master/doc/Morearty.html#createContext) in the API documentation.
 Note that enabling this feature may (and probably will) produce strange results like [this](https://github.com/facebook/react/issues/1698) and is not recommended at the moment unless you really know what you are doing.
+To fix this you need to wrap `input`, `textarea`, and `option` components the way Om [does](https://github.com/swannodette/om/blob/master/src/om/dom.cljs).
+In the future Morearty may provide such wrappers out of the box.

 # Current status #

-Version 0.1.7 is [ready](https://github.com/Tvaroh/moreartyjs#download).
+Version 0.1.8 is [ready](https://github.com/Tvaroh/moreartyjs#download).
 Test coverage is almost 100% with more than 400 test cases.
 Map performance is very good: approximately 3-times faster then [Mori](http://swannodette.github.io/mori/)'s implementation for additions and retrievals.
 Vector modification is 2-3 times slower than Mori's, but has significantly faster iteration.
 This is due to underlying array-copying based implementation.

 # Future goals by priority #